 Skip to main content

-Worker Setup
+Worker setup

 Command names (case insensitive) should be unique in your Taskurai setup.